 #3 How do Hunter boots fit?

 Hunter wellies have been best known to fit comfortably.
-The same applies for whole number sizes that if you’re wanting to wear a thick sock or insole then it is recommended that you opt for a larger size to accommodate this extra insulation for your foot.
+The same applies to whole number sizes that if you’re wanting to wear a thick sock or insole then it is recommended that you opt for a larger size to accommodate this extra insulation for your foot.

 #4 Best Hunter wellies for wide calves?